JamieHeather/autoDCR/README.md

 `autoDCR` (short for **auto**matic **D**e**c**ombinato**r**) is a python script to perform T cell receptor (TCR) gene annotation of DNA sequencing reads.
 This is inspired by and in part built upon the core functionality of [Decombinator](https://github.com/innate2adaptive/Decombinator), the TCR analysis software developed by the Chain lab at UCL (in part by me).
 It uses a similar conceptual framework of using fast Aho-Corasick tries to search for the presence of 'tag' sequences in DNA reads, and use these to identify V and J TCR genes.

 The first big difference between the scripts is what tags are looked for. `Decombinator` aims to find single CDR3-proximal tags (i.e. in the 3' of V genes or 5' of J genes) which aim to identify individual TCR genes - ideally covering all of the alleles of that gene - producing an extremely concise trie which can very rapidly search large datasets.
 Instead, `autoDCR` generates overlapping tags across the entirety of all alleles for all genes for both TRA and TRB, producing a much larger trie.
-Tags will then potentially cover multiple genes, but genes are calls based on the intersection between genes/alleles covered in all tags which they matched.
+Tags will then potentially cover multiple genes, but genes are called based on the intersection between genes/alleles covered in all tags which they matched.

 This sacrifices the speed of `Decombinator`, but allows for greater resolution of TCR genes and alleles, while using and retaining sequence information from a greater portion of the input TCR read.
-This tag approach also makes the automation of tag generation much simpler, making it much easier to either update `autoDCR` when new TCR alleles are discovered, or even to apply it to novel species for which TCR information has become available.
+This tag approach also makes the automation of tag generation much simpler, making it much easier to either update `autoDCR` when new TCR alleles are discovered, or even to apply it to novel species for which TCR information has recently become available.

   * [Original `Decombinator` paper DOI: 10.1093/bioinformatics/btt004](https://doi.org/10.1093/bioinformatics/btt004)
   * [V4 update paper DOI: 10.1093/bioinformatics/btaa758](https://doi.org/10.1093/bioinformatics/btaa758)